 What My Left Hand is Doing

-Last September I found myself at a crisis point, a crossroads.
+In the fall of 2023 I found myself at a crisis point, a crossroads.
 I was hitting a wave of artistic burnout, something I experience from time to time, and I was fighting my age-old frustration with social media, specifically the way that sharing photos, even really strong ones that I'm proud of, never seems to lead to much response when I share them online.
-This swirl of emotion brought me to a point where I was forced to step back and reevaluate how I present myself and my work, and after some deliberation I came up with this current project to help me work through these issues.
-Inspired by the Sermon on the Mount, where Jesus tells us to "not let your left hand know what your right hand is doing," I chose to stop sharing my work for an unspecified amount of time, focusing on what makes me happy and fulfilled as an artist instead of chasing likes on social media.
-A year later I am now ready to reflect on my time away, and this second phase of the project is in the form of blog posts I am writing about my experiences and my photos.
-My time offline helped me regain confidence in my work and in my vision of the Ordered World, and I am excited to share What My Left Hand is Doing in its current state!
+This swirl of emotion brought me to a point where I was forced to step back and reevaluate how I present myself and my work, and after some deliberation I decided to pursue this project to help me work through these issues.
+Inspired by the Sermon on the Mount, where Jesus tells us to "not let your left hand know what your right hand is doing," I chose to stop sharing my work for what ended up being a whole year, focusing on what makes me happy and fulfilled as an artist instead of chasing likes on social media.
+This time away was followed by a year of writing about my experiences and photos, giving myself the chance to express what my work means to me with words rather than just images.
+Looking back at the project now that it’s complete, I feel that it did help me reorient my thinking around my mission of seeking out the Ordered World, and I am at peace and excited to see what the future will bring!

 “I love finding scenes that are bursting with detail, and this one was exceptional in that way, the displays full of memorabilia and lighted signs, jerseys and stained glass.
 It took me a moment to compose my shot, adjusting my tripod in the cramped entryway, but I think my photo conveys the jumble of kitsch properly, the colorful neon lights and assortment of shapes beckoning the viewer to take it all in at a glance.”